UCDenver-ccp/Knowtator-2.0/README.md

 ### Annotate with ontology terms

 Protege is first and foremost, an ontology editor.
 This plugin is intended to make use of Protege's built-in OWL-API to annotate text with OWL classes.
-To do so, simply select a term from the Class Hierarchy (Window -> Views -> Class views -> Class hierarchy), highlight a span of text in a document, and click the "+" button.
-To remove the selected icon, click the "-" button.
+To do so, simply select a term from the Class Hierarchy (Window -> Views -> Class views -> Class hierarchy), highlight a span of text in a document, and click the ![][plus] button.

+To remove the selected icon, click the ![][remove] button.

+To change the color assignment of an OWL class, click the ![][change color] button

 ### Inter-Annotator Agreement

 IAA between the annotators in the same project can be run.
 Select the types of IAA you wish to run from the IAA menu and click IAA -> Run IAA.
 Select a folder for the results to be written to.

 ### Graphical Annotations

-Open the graph viewer by clicking View -> Show graph viewer.
-To add the selected annotation to the graph viewer, right click on it and select Add annotation no to graph.
+Open the graph viewer by clicking ![][graph viewer].

+To add the selected annotation to the graph viewer, simply click ![][plus] in the graph viewer.
 You will see the node apear in the viewer.

-Select an object property (these can be found in the Object property hierarchy view in Window -> Views -> Object property views -> Object property hierarchy), then hover over a node in the viewer until a pointer hand appears.
+To add a relation (edge), first select an object property (these can be found in the Object property hierarchy view in Window -> Views -> Object property views -> Object property hierarchy), then hover over a node in the viewer until a pointer hand appears.
 Click and drag between nodes to make a connection.
-Graphs are saved in the project (Project -> Save Project).

 ### Annotation Information